 - feeling overwhelmed

 - family problems

 - friendship problems

 - feeling unsafe (thoughts of suicide or self-harm)

 - mental illness

 What can I expect when I call a helpline?

 What happens first?

 When you call a helpline, you’ll probably hear a pre-recorded message about the service you’ve called.
-Depending on the time of day and the type of helpline, you might have to wait a few minutes until a counsellor is available.
+Depending on the time of day and the type of helpline, you might have to wait a while until a counsellor is available.

 Who will answer my call?